Hiroto Saikawa's reported decision to step down comes days after he admitted receiving overpayments

 "There are working theories" on a possible reform of the cross-holding structure between the two firms, a source close to the issue told AFP, adding that "nothing is official".

-And Nissan faces other challenges, with Bloomberg News reporting that Christina Murray, the executive who led the company's audit, is also resigning, without giving details on why.For all the latest transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+And Nissan faces other challenges, with Bloomberg News reporting that Christina Murray, the executive who led the company's audit, is also resigning, without giving details on why.transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.